Toy Industry Association (TIA) Statement on Responsible Marketing and Communications to Children

-The Association educates its members about the principles established by organizations such as the Children’s Advertising Review Unit (CARU), the International Chamber of Commerce (ICC) and the International Council of Toy Industries (ICTI).
-Further, TIA collaborates with CARU to educate both members of the toy industry and consumers on issues pertaining to children’s privacy online, adequate disclosures and the depiction of products in a truthful and accurate fashion.
+The Association educates its members about the principles established by organizations such as CARU, the International Chamber of Commerce (ICC) and the International Council of Toy Industries (ICTI).
+Furthermore, TIA collaborates with CARU to educate both members of the toy industry and consumers on issues pertaining to children’s privacy online, adequate disclosures and the depiction of products in a truthful and accurate fashion.

 TIA and its members will continue to empower parents, children and families to make informed choices about the toys and games they bring into their home.
 The safety and well-being of children is always our top priority.

 This statement was originally published in September 2012 and reaffirmed by the Toy Industry Association in October 2015.